peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 ### The “Conservative”

-The Internet Computer does not provide a built-in out of the box database solution, that is not the goal of the DFINITY foundation (my understanding).
+The Internet Computer does not provide a built-in, just-add-water database solution, that is not the goal of the DFINITY foundation (my understanding).
 They provide a futuristic blockchain network, that can run web applications too.
+That's "all".

 It is up to the makers to build features on the top.
 They can implement features and, unleash these on the IC through canister smart contracts.